I'm watching, I shouldn't do this during the show.

 That's a different story.

-And uh so, of course, we went through this whole thing trying to define what was appropriate here for the freedom of these students as well as for the notions of equal and fair play for all students.
+And so, of course, we went through this whole thing trying to define what was appropriate here for the freedom of these students as well as for the notions of equal and fair play for all students.

-And uh we did this all without uh without that.
+And we did this all without that.

 Mind you, we did this without the help of the ACLU.